Next Steps for Cancer Policy - Prevention, Diagnosis and Treatment - 23 May 2018, Edinburgh

 Surgery remains the only curative intervention available with many forms of cancer.
 To address the challenges of improving surgical technologies in this field, we have brought together engineers, clinicians, scientists and industry representatives to develop the concept of “Oncological Engineering”.
 Initial research around this concept demonstrated that there is significant potential for advances in cancer surgery to mirror those already developed in radiotherapy and pharmacology.

 Since 2011 the Leeds Oncological Engineering Conferences have attracted leading figures in academia and industry from around the world, facilitating multidisciplinary collaboration and catalysing future research in this area.
-Click on the links for further information and registration
+Further info:

-37TH ANNUAL INTERNATIONAL CONFERENCE OF THE IEEE (Engineering in Medicine and Biology Society), Milan, Italy from 25-29 August 2015
+- 37TH Annual International Conference of the IEEE EMB (Engineering in Medicine and Biology Society), Milan, Italy from 25-29 August 2015